cenfun/monocart-reporter/README.md

 - Then, add comments to your tests
 > Note: Each comment item must start with `@` which is similar to [JSDoc](https://jsdoc.app/).

-For example, we want to add `owner` and `jira` or others for the cases, steps, and suites, or rewrite the step `title`
+For example, adding `owner` and `jira` to the cases, steps, and suites. or updating the value if the field exists like `title`
 ```js
 /**
  * for case